Maheesh09/AI-gateway/README.md

 **SHA-256 API key hashing**

 Raw API keys are never stored.
 On creation, the raw key is returned to the caller once and only the SHA-256 hash is persisted.
 On every request, the incoming key is hashed and the hashes are compared.
-A database breach exposes hashes — computationally infeasible to reverse for a randomly-generated 64-character key.
+A database breach exposes hashes computationally infeasible to reverse for a randomly-generated 64-character key.

 **Repository pattern with interfaces**

 Every database interaction is behind an interface.
 The auth middleware depends on `APIKeyRepository` (interface), not `PostgresAPIKeyRepo` (concrete).
-This means tests inject a mock that satisfies the same interface — no real database required for unit tests.
+This means tests inject a mock that satisfies the same interface.
+No real database required for unit tests.
 This is Dependency Inversion from SOLID applied practically.

 ---